ChristophGeske/Covid-19-Detector/README.md

 ## Current state of the project

 A simple model (not for cough data yet) was trained and imported into an Android app.
-The model used in the app is just an proof of concept and needs to be replaced with a real model able to detect cough data.
+The model used in the app is just an proof of concept and needs to be replaced with a  model able to detect real covid cough data.
 The App needs to be extended to record cough sounds and put them through the model returning an positiv/negative result.

 ## Prerequesits